 Dinner was quiet, but delicious, and even though I spent most of it wishing 'til my eyes hurt that Vincent would appear, he did not.
-In all fairness, the guy did spend thirty years sleeping in a coffin, so when decides to sleep, the guy can obviously sleep.
+In all fairness, the guy did spend thirty years sleeping in a coffin, so when he decides to sleep, the guy can really sleep.

 Bored with eating and bored with wandering alone, I ended up heading to the library yet again.
 And when I arrived, Rufus was pacing up a storm, just like Reno had said.

 "Something eating ya?"
 I asked causally, leaning against a bookcase and watching him twitch.